jraymartinez/myrepo/README.md

-## **Project Title**
-The dataset can be downloaded from [Kaggle](https://www.kaggle.com/mlg-ulb/creditcardfraud).
-This is an exploratory data analysis (EDA) task for Credit Card Fraud Detection dataset.
-This is one of the four assignments for my course INFO659 Introduction to Data Analyticas.
+## **Credit Card Fraud Prediction**

+This repo contains the following two tasks:
+1. EDA for Credit Card Fraud Detection
+2.

+These studies were implemented in fulfillment of the requirements for the Data Analytics Course of Master of Science in Data Science (Fall Term 19-20) under Drexel University College of Computing & Informatics.

+To combat credit card fraud, machine learning can be used in the form of supervised learning to implement a model in R. This machine learning model will help us predict which transactions are fraudulent and which ones are not.

 ## **Getting Started**
 ### *Prerequisites*